Enter

 • By age 2, about 80% of the adult brain is formed.

-Below is a look at three ways nutrition impacts your baby in the first 1,000 days:
+Below are FOUR IMPORTANT nutrition facts and the way they impact your baby in the first 1,000 days:

 1. Neural Development